stringkm/beautiful-jekyll/astr102.md

 ![Sunset from the TAMU teaching observatory pier](/img/sunset_pier.jpg)

 Welcome to the ASTR 102 page!
 You can find the syllabus, lab manual, and other resources for this course on the TAMU observatory [webpage](http://observatory.tamu.edu/courses/observational/).
+Lecture notes can be accessed with your Howdy account [here](https://drive.google.com/drive/u/0/folders/0AC-DL00sbACOUk9PVA).

 ### Office Hours:
 **Location:** MIST M312 <br />